 Once the nasal cannula icon turns green, put on the pulse oximeter.
 The pulse oximeter icon will appear to remind you.

 - The pulse oximeter only works on a natural, clean nail.
-If you have fake nails or are wearing nail polish, take it off before putting the pulse oximeter on.
+If you have a fake nail or are wearing nail polish, remove this before putting the pulse oximeter on.

 - Place the sensor so the wire goes over the back of your hand.